Swetha Naagu

-Swetha Naagu is a 2004 Indian devotional horror film directed by Sanjeevi starring Soundarya with Abbas and Sarath Babu in supporting roles.
+Swetha Naagu is a 2004 Indian devotional horror film directed by Sanjeevi starring Soundarya with Abbas and Sarath Babu playing supporting roles.
 The film was shot simultaneously in Telugu and Kannada with the latter version titled Shwetha Naagara.
 Both versions had a slightly different supporting cast.
 The Telugu version was partially reshot and dubbed in Tamil as Madhumathi.
 It is the last film for Soundarya before her death on 17 April 2004.